 Management Console is the tool for administering Spectrum[TM] Technology Platform.
 Using Management Console, you can perform such tasks as:

-- · Manage users and security settings
+- · Manage users and other security options

-- Define connections to data sources such as databases or web services
+- · Define connections to data sources such as databases or web services

 - · Specify default settings for services

-- · Schedule job execution
+- Schedule job execution

 To access Management Console:

 1. In a web browser go to this URL: